Most Famous Logos With a Deer

 Logo Tunisair

-For the Tunisian national airline Tunisair, the logo is a way to show the speed of air travel.
-Especially for this, the artists depicted a deer using many thin lines that are parallel and have a slight diagonal slope.
-They form a graceful silhouette of the animal, followed by the so-called speed lines – stripes that emphasize the energy of movement.
-The animal is running, but it seems like it is floating in the air because of the flying pose and visual lightness.
-This perfectly conveys the concept of an aviation company.
-In addition, deer can fly in fairy tales if we recall the Christmas stories about Santa Claus.
-To the right, the word “TUNISAIR” is written in bold red sans-serif letters, and above it, in the top line, is the text in Arabic characters.
+For Tunisia’s national airline, Tunisair, the logo symbolizes the speed of air travel.
+For this purpose, the artists depicted the deer with many thin lines, parallel and slightly diagonally inclined.
+They form a graceful silhouette of the animal, followed by so-called speed lines stripes that emphasize the energy of movement.
+The animal is running, but it seems to be floating due to its flying pose and visual lightness.
+This perfectly captures the concept of an aviation company.
+Besides, reindeer can fly in fairy tales if we remember the New Year stories about Santa Claus.
+On the right, in bold red sans-serif letters, is the word “TUNISAIR,” and above it, on the top line, is Arabic text.

 Hartford Insurance